Food Protection Manager Certification

 NOTE: Documents and links related to this Program are available through the column at the right of this page.

 The Conference for Food Protection is an independent voluntary organization that has identified the essential components of a nationally recognized Food Protection Manager Certification Program and established a mechanism to determine if certification organizations meet these standards.
-The Conference Standards for Accreditation of Food Protection Manager Certification Programs are intended for all legal entities that provide certification for this profession.
+The CFP Standards for Accreditation of Food Protection Manager Certification Programs are intended for all legal entities that provide certification for this profession.
 The Standards have been developed after years of Conference research into, and discussion about, Food Protection Manager Certification Programs.
 For more information, view the Orientation to the Manager Certification Committee.

 All certifying organizations attesting to the competency of Food Protection Managers, including regulatory authorities that administer and/or deliver certification programs, have a responsibility to the individuals desiring certification, to the employers of those individuals, and to the public.
 Certifying organizations have as a primary purpose the evaluation of those individuals who wish to secure or maintain Food Protection Manager Certification in accordance with the criteria and standards established through the Conference for Food Protection.
 Certifying organizations issue certificates to individuals who meet the required level of competency.